JonathanD250/airbnb-clone-project/README.md

 ### Footer

-- Contains essential links such as About, Contant, Terms, and Privacy Policy.
+- Contains essential links such as About, Contact, Terms, and Privacy Policy.
 - Provides social media icons and copyright notice.
 - Stays consistent across all pages.